MicrosoftDocs/entra-docs/docs/identity-platform/azure-ad-graph-app-manifest-deprecation.md

 ## Convert an app manifest in Azure AD Graph format to Microsoft Graph format

-If you have stored an app manifest in Azure AD Graph format and want to convert it to Microsoft Graph formt:
+If you have stored an app manifest in Azure AD Graph format and want to convert it to Microsoft Graph format:

 Between [date1] and [date2], you can follow the steps below and use the portal to convert an app manifest in Azure AD Graph format to Microsoft format: